killer-r2d2/gulp_starterproject_2021/README.md

                    WE CAN BUILD DYNAMIC SITES.

 - **PHP STORM**:
-  - JUSTIFICATION: PHP STORM IS A DEVELOPMENT ENVIROMENT AND I USE IT ALSO ON MY JOB AS A JUNIOR FRONTEND-DEVELOPER AT MOSAIX.
+  - JUSTIFICATION: PHP STORM IS A DEVELOPMENT ENVIRONMENT.
+I ALSO USE IT IN MY JOB AS JUNIOR FRONTEND DEVELOPER AT MOSAIX.
-                   IT'S A GOOD PRACTICE-TRAINING TO USE IT FOR MY DIPLOMA THESIS.
+                   IT'S A GOOD PRACTICE TRAINING TO USE IT FOR MY DIPLOMA THESIS.

 - **SASS/SCSS**
-  - JUSTIFICATION: SASS(Syntactically Awesome Stylesheets) IS A STYLESHEET LANGUAGE, WHICH IS A PREPROCESSOR.
+  - JUSTIFICATION: SASS(SYNTACTICALLY AWESOME STYLESHEETS) IS A STYLESHEET LANGUAGE THAT IS A PREPROCESSOR.
 IT HELPS TO CREATE CASCADING STYLE SHEETS.

 - **GULP**
   - JUSTIFICATION: GULP IS A TASKRUNNER WHICH HELPS DURING THE DEVELOPMENT.
-                   HE TAKES CARE OF REPETITIVE WORK.
+                   IT TAKES CARE OF REPETITIVE WORK.

 - **GITHUB**
   - JUSTIFICATION: GITHUB IS A NETWORK-BASED SERVICE FOR VERSIONIZATION AND COLLABORATION.
-                   I WILL USE IT TO VERSIONIAZ MY PROJECT.
+                   I WILL USE IT TO VERSIONIZE MY PROJECT.

 - **MAMP**
-   - JUSTIFICATION: IT'S A FREE AND LOCAL SERVER ENVIROMENT.
+   - JUSTIFICATION: IT'S A FREE AND LOCAL SERVER ENVIRONMENT.
 I USE IT TO VERIFY MY CODE.
-IT HAS ALSO A MYSQL SERVER WHICH I CAN USE FOR MY BACKEND.
+IT ALSO HAS A MYSQL SERVER WHICH I CAN USE FOR MY BACKEND.

 ###MILESTONES/TIMETABLE